 What is QTiTTs?

-QTiTTs stands for Quad Trend-In-Trend Trading System.
-It is designed to be a visual trading system represented by the colours of the candles for UpTrend (Green) or DownTrend (Red) and by multi lines of coloured dots of Upward (Green) or Downward (White) momentum against a black background chart.
+QTiTTs stands for Quadrant Trend-In-Trend Trading System.
+It is designed to be a visual trading system represented by the colours of the candles for UpTrend (Green) or DownTrend (Red).
+It is also represented by multi lines of coloured dots of Upward (Green) or Downward (White) momentum against a black background chart.
+But above all, it is a multi-timeframe trading system.

 The intent is to Enter into a trade when the momentum and trend are in sync above or below their stacked moving averages.
 The colour of the candles represents the Trend.
 Green candle means it is on an UpTrend and Red Candle means it is on a DownTrend.
 So when the Trend and Momentum are in sync, we enter into a trade and when it is out of sync, we exit a trade.